bartlettroscoe/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   ``SOURCE_BASE`` is set to the <Project> source base directory (or your can just give it explicitly in the script).

-  See `<Project>/sampleScripts/*cmake` for examples of real `do-configure` scripts for different platforms..
+  NOTES:

-  NOTE: If one has already configured once and one needs to configure from scratch (needs to wipe clean defaults for cache variables, updates compilers, other types of changes) then one will want to delete the local CASL and other CMake-generated files before configuring again (see `Reconfiguring completely from scratch`_).
+  * If one has already configured once and one needs to configure from scratch (needs to wipe clean defaults for cache variables, updates compilers, other types of changes) then one will want to delete the local CASL and other CMake-generated files before configuring again (see `Reconfiguring completely from scratch`_).

 .. _<Project>_CONFIGURE_OPTIONS_FILE: